Geoff-Goodwin-Dev/Bootstrap-Portfolio/README.md

 ## Versioning

-* version 1.0 - Initialization and creation of Readme
+* version 1.0 - Initialization and creation of Readme,
-* version 1.1 (current version)- Creation of file structure and placeholder HTML files as well as upload of asstes including CSS and images
+* version 1.1 - Creation of file structure and placeholder HTML files as well as upload of assets including CSS and images
+* version 1.2 (current version) - Upload of index.html redesigned with bootstrap as well as CSS for style modifications

 ## Authors